flashwing-04/showtime-website-project-archive/content/ws21/bachelor/B6-Spiel-mich-und-ich-sage-Dir-wer-Du-bist/future.md

 ## A look in the Mirror
 Another feature we originally had planned was a **character creator**.
-We had actually already **started designing** this feature, and even implemented a first Prototype.
+We had actually already **started designing** this feature, and even implemented a first prototype.
 In the end however, we unfortunately had to **discard it for the final version**, due to a lack of time.
 Planned were different body types, hairstyles, accessories and color customization.